Vegan Chocolate Orange Brownies

 These vegan chocolate orange brownies are super fudgy, chewy and have that classic papery top!
 They’re great for sharing with friends and family and nobody will ever know they’re vegan!

-I recently made my mum some of my best ever vegan brownies for her birthday and it reminded me just how DELICIOUS the recipe is!
+I recently made my mum some of my vegan brownies for her birthday and it reminded me just how DELICIOUS the recipe is!

-I wanted to remake another variation of eggless brownies for the blog and with Christmas coming up, it had to be a festive flavour.
-And what’s more festive than chocolate orange?!
+I wanted to remake another variation of my chewy brownies for the blog and with Christmas coming up, it had to be a festive flavour.
+And what says Christmas dessert more than chocolate orange?!

 Which chocolate is best for orange brownies?